Whether the data has directional structure that drifts over time.

 Maps each byte triple to a point on the sphere (first two bytes give polar angle and azimuth) plus a height on the real line (third byte).
 This is the Thurston geometry of spherical layers: data with stable directional concentration has high sphere_concentration, while the height coordinate tracks temporal drift in the third-byte channel.

-Norm of the mean direction vector on S².
+Norm of the mean direction vector on S² — the von-Mises-Fisher resultant length.
 Logistic period-3 and Collatz gap lengths score 1.0 (all points cluster at a single direction on the sphere).
 L-System Dragon scores 0.0006 (nearly uniform coverage of the sphere — the binary symbolic dynamics maps to antipodal directions that cancel).
 Rainfall also scores 1.0 (its near-zero values all map to the same latitude).
-This is a directional statistic: 1.0 means the data has a single preferred direction, 0.0 means it covers the sphere uniformly.
+Measures DIRECTIONAL bias: 1.0 means one preferred pole, 0.0 means uniform OR antipodally cancelled.

 Difference between final and initial height values.
 Rule 30 scores +1.0 (maximal upward drift) and Morse code scores -1.0 (maximal downward drift).
 ECG fusion scores -0.60.
 This captures systematic trends in the third-byte channel that the spherical components do not see.